-Cross-Section Squeeze
+Cross Section Squeeze / Compression

-The amount of compression or squeeze that a seal is given is defined as the amount of actual deflection or displacement that occurs to the seal cross-section after force is applied, and is usually referred to as a percentage of the original value.
-Percent compression or squeeze is calculated based upon the following formula:
+The amount of compression or squeeze given to a seal is defined as the amount of actual deflection or displacement that occurs to the seal cross section after force is applied, and is usually referred to as a percentage of the original value.
+Table 5 shows the recommended deflection for several of TechSeal's extruded elastomer profiles.
+The percent compression or squeeze is calculated based upon the following formula: